 In recent years a novel paradigm emerged in the study of ANNs.
-This paradigm uses genetic algorithms [Mitchell, 1996] and evolutionary computation [Fogel, 1995] to develop ANNs.
+This paradigm uses genetic algorithms [Mitchell, 1996] and evolutionary computation [Fogel, 1995] to develop

-Work in this field can be divided to the development of isolated ANNs, evolving to maximize a certain target function on one hand [Kitano, 1990, Harrald and Kamstra, 1997], and the development of embedded ANNs, serving as the control mechanism for an autonomous agent, on the other hand [Gomez and Miikkulainen, 1997, Jakobi, 1998, Scheier et al., 1998, Kocabachian and Meyer, 1998].
+ANNs.
+Work in this field can be divided to the development of isolated ANNs, evolving to maximize a certain target function on one hand [Kitano, 1990; Harrald and Kamstra, 1997], and the development of embedded ANNs, serving as the control mechanism for an autonomous agent, on the other hand [Gallagher and Beer, 1999; Gomez and Miikkulainen, 1997; Jakobi, 1998; Scheier, Pfeifer and Kunyoshi, 1998; Kodjabachian and Meyer, 1998].
 In the latter case the agents perform certain behavioural tasks, and their performance level in these tasks serves as the basis for evolutionary selection.
 This new paradigm of Evolved ANNs (EANNs) is clearly very interesting from the applicative point of view, opening new horizons to the development of robotic control mechanisms.
 However, its relevance to our understanding of biological neural systems has not yet gained wide recognition.

 There are two fundamental questions concerning EANNs we address in this paper: 1.
 Can we identify and analyze neurons and network structures emerging in EANNs which play an important information processing role in controlling autonomous agents?
 And if so, then 2.
 Do structures resembling findings from biology indeed occur in EANNs?
 Using evolutionary simulations we developed autonomous agents controlled by ANNs, and conducted a thorough analysis of the evolved neuro-controllers.
+Previous works on evolved ANNs (e.g. [Cangelosi, Parisi and Nolfi, 1994; Beer, 1997]) analyzed the emerging neural structures and showed interesting structure to function relationship.
+These works typically used very small networks (3-5 neurons) or networks with pre-determined feed-forward structure.
+We extend this line of work by studying networks with tens of neurons and over 100 synapses and unconstrained recurrent architecture.
 Our results strongly suggest that EANNs are relatively tractable models to analyze, manifesting biological-like characteristics.

 The EANN-controlled autonomous agents we develop use unconstrained network connectivity patterns to perform simple life-like behavioural tasks.
 Under these conditions, we show that networks maintaining steady activation levels can evolve, and moreover - serve to control agents that perform at a remarkably high level compared with algorithmic benchmarks.
 Non-trivial network structures evolve in these agents.
-We analyze these structures and demonstrate the existence of neurons whose functional repertoire strongly resembles that of "command neurons" known from biological networks [Combes et al., 1999, Teyke et al., 1990, Nagahama et al., 1994].
+We analyze these structures and demonstrate the existence of neurons whose functional repertoire strongly resembles that of "command neurons" known from biological networks [Combes, Meyrand and Simmers, 1999; Teyke, Weiss and Kupfermann, 1990; Nagahama, Weiss and Kupfermann, 1994].
 The command neuron's activity is driven either by positional information or by a short-term memory mechanism, depending on the specific sensory information available to the agent.